Castro Valley Natural Grocery will stock locally sourced foods, organic produce, green household goods, natural supplements and more.

 Committed to giving her employees a stake in the company she created through a stock ownership plan, Donna is thrilled to give her staff the opportunity to expand and serve the Castro Valley community.
 Donna’s team will also tend to beehives on the rooftop in Castro Valley to produce a special local blend of honey, just as they do in Alameda.

-Owners of the perennially packed Gogi Time and Blind Tiger in North Oakland, husband and wife team, Edward Yoo and Sandy Liu brings nightlife to the Castro Valley Marketplace.
+Owners of the perennially packed Gogi Time and Blind Tiger in North Oakland, husband-and-wife team Edward Yoo and Sandy Liu bring nightlife to the Castro Valley Marketplace.

 Julien Wagner, an award-winning chef with experience at top restaurants in Boston, Los Angeles and San Francisco, most recently spent a decade deep into crafting artisanal bread and pastries at Feel Good Bakery in Alameda.
-His new venture, called Seven Hills Baking Company, will flank the front entrance of the Castro Valley Marketplace, and will likely drive all who pass through crazy with the scent of freshly baked bread.
+Seven Hills Baking Company is his first solo venture, and will drive all who pass through the front entrance of the Castro Valley Marketplace crazy with the scent of freshly baked bread.

-In addition to the classic baguettes and other French loaves he has perfected over the years, Julien is also looking forward to featuring nourishing whole grains and sprouted grains on his bread menu, sandwiches to take away, and classic laminated croissants and Danish pastries.
+In addition to the classic baguettes and other French loaves he has perfected over the years, Julien will feature nourishing whole grains and sprouted grains on his bread menu, sandwiches to take away, and classic laminated croissants and Danish pastries.

-In 2005, David Samiljan opened his flagship butcher shop in the Alameda Marketplace to offer only the highest-quality and best-tasting sustainably sourced meat and poultry, and added a second location in 2016 in a historic space in San Francisco’s Noe Valley.
+In 2005, David Samiljan opened his first butcher shop, Baron’s Quality Meats & Seafood, in the Alameda Marketplace to offer only the highest-quality and best-tasting sustainably sourced meat and poultry.
+In 2016, he added a second location in a historic space in San Francisco’s Noe Valley.

-Named after his great grandfather's shop in Brooklyn, NY, Baron's Meat & Poultry specializes in humanely raised meat, poultry and fish that is free of hormones, and antibiotics.
-A classically trained chef, some of David’s signature products include “Black Dragon” marinated tri-tip (recipe includes a “very secret, secret ingredient”) and amazing house recipe sausages, made entirely by hand.
+Named after his great grandfather's kosher butcher shop in Brooklyn, Baron's was the first in the Bay Area to specialize meat, poultry and seafood that is humanely raised and free of hormones and antibiotics.
+A classically trained chef, some of Samiljan’s signature products include “Black Dragon” marinated tri-tip (recipe includes a “very secret, secret ingredient”) and amazing house recipe sausages, made entirely by hand.

 In July of 2014, Oakland based Blue Heron Catering’s Debbie Pfisterer and longtime Bay Area chef Jeff Rosen opened the Cannery Cafe at the Hayward Area Historical Society museum to share their vision of community and soulful, honest cooking that featured the bounty of our wonderful Bay Area foodshed.
 Local brunch favorites include their rancheria chilaquiles, Meyer lemon ricotta pancakes and fried chicken sandwich.